 Beneath Ceaseless Skies is an online magazine featuring literary fantasy.
 They publish stories that offer engaging adventure fantasy in "vivid secondary worlds, written with a literary flair."
 This pro-rate magazine typically releases two stories per issue and two issues a month.
 The format provides a continuous variety of fiction for eager fans without overwhelming the...
 Continue Reading →

 Hungary is a small country in the middle of Europe, with a population of ten million and a language that has its closest relatives in the Ural Mountains.
 Consequently the number of science fiction and fantasy fans is small, and the number of writers even smaller, basically everyone knows everyone else.
-I'll try to give a brief overview of the Hungarian sci-fi and fantasy scene without getting lost in the details: just some facts to whet the reader’s appetite for my following articles.
+I'll try to give a brief overview of the Hungarian sci-fi and fantasy scene.